- Download our Moving to South Korea Guide (PDF)

 Business hours

-Officially 8am to 5pm, Monday to Friday.
-Legislation has limited the maximum working week to 52 hours, but it's still common for employees to work longer hours than this.
+Typically 9am to 6pm, Monday to Friday.
+Legislation has limited the maximum working week to 52 hours (40 standard hours plus 12 overtime hours), although it’s still common for employees to work longer hours than this.

 Business language